kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 	- It introduces some complexity both on the client and the server side.
 	- For example think of a scenario when partitioner service processes a batch request and several events from the batch fail, while other succeed.
 Should we re-send the whole batch?
 Or only failed events?
 ##### Timeout
 - Timeouts define how much time a client is willing to wait for a response from a server.
-We have two types of timeouts: connection timeout and request timeout.
+We have two types of timeouts: **connection timeout and request timeout.**
 - Connection timeout
-	- defines how much time a client is willing to wait for a connection to establish.
+	- defines **how much time a client is willing to wait for a connection to establish**.
 Usually this value is relatively small, tens of milliseconds.
 Because we only try to establish a connection, no heavy request processing is happening just yet.
 - Request timeout
-	- happens when request processing takes too much time, and a client is not willing to wait any longer.
+	- happens **when request processing takes too much time, and a client is not willing to wait any longer**.
 To choose a request timeout value we need to analyze latency percentiles.
 	- For example we measure latency of 1% of the slowest requests in the system.
 And set this value as a request timeout.
 It means that about 1% of requests in the system will timeout.
 ##### Retires
 - What should we do with these failed requests?
 Let's retry them.
 May be we just hit a bad server machine with the first request.
 And the second attempt may hit a different server machine, increasing our chances to succeed.
 - But we should be smart when retry.
 Because if all clients retry at the same time or do it aggressively, we may create a so-called **retry storm event** and **overload sever** with too many requests.
 ##### Exponential backoff and jitter
 - Exponential backoff algorithm increases the waiting time between retries up to a maximum backoff time.
 We retry requests several times, but wait a bit longer with every retry attempt(1s, 2s, 4s, 8s, etc).